myarotskaya/architecture-center/docs/data/concepts/big-data.md

 The **lambda architecture**, first proposed by Nathan Marz, addresses this problem by creating two paths for data flow.
 All data coming into the system goes through these two paths:

-* A **batch layer** (cold path) that stores all of the incoming data in its raw form and performs batch processing on the data.
+* A **batch layer** (cold path) stores all of the incoming data in its raw form and performs batch processing on the data.
 The result of this processing is stored as a **batch view**.

-* A **speed layer** (hot path) that analyzes data in real time.
+* A **speed layer** (hot path) analyzes data in real time.
 This layer is designed for low latency, at the expense of accuracy.

 The batch layer feeds into a **serving layer** that indexes the batch view for efficient querying.
 The speed layer updates the serving layer with incremental updates based on the most recent data.